Foot & Ankle

 Will plantar fasciitis go away on its own?

-Plantar fasciitis is often described as a "self-limiting" condition, and many mild cases do improve over time — but the key word is time, often 12–18 months without intervention.
+Plantar fasciitis is often described as a "self-limiting" condition, and many mild cases do improve over time.
+But the key word is time, often 12–18 months without intervention.
 Without treatment, many patients develop compensatory gait changes that cause knee, hip, or back problems.
 Early, structured treatment dramatically shortens recovery time and prevents these secondary issues.
 We strongly recommend evaluation rather than watchful waiting.

-I was told I have a bone spur — is that causing my pain?
+I was told I have a bone spur.
+Is that causing my pain?

 Not necessarily.
 Heel spurs (calcaneal enthesophytes) are present in approximately 50% of patients with plantar fasciitis, but they are also found in up to 15–20% of people with no heel pain at all.
-The spur is a calcified response to chronic traction at the fascia origin — a consequence of the underlying tendinopathy, not the primary pain generator.
+The spur is a calcified response to chronic traction at the fascia origin, a consequence of the underlying tendinopathy, not the primary pain generator.
 Treatment is directed at the fascia and its biomechanical causes, not the spur itself.
 Surgery to remove the spur is generally not indicated.

 Should I get a cortisone shot?

 A corticosteroid injection can be very helpful for short-term pain relief when stretching and physical therapy have not provided adequate improvement.
-However, it is not a cure — it does not address the underlying degenerative pathology.
+However, it is not a cure.
+It does not address the underlying degenerative pathology.
 Cortisone injections are best used as a bridge to allow more active rehabilitation, and they should not be repeated more than 1–2 times given the risk of fascia rupture.
 Patients seeking a more durable solution, or those who have already received one or more cortisone shots without lasting relief, are better candidates for PRP.

 What is PRP, and is it right for me?